gamers-coin/gamecredits/doc/multiwallet-qt.md

 This allows the construction of multiple WalletView objects, each rendering a distinct wallet.

-A second class called *WalletFrame* inheriting from QFrame has been written as a container for embedding all wallet-related controls into BitmarkGUI.
-At present it contains the WalletView instances for the wallets and does little more than passing on messages from BitmarkGUI to the currently selected WalletView.
-It is a WalletFrame instance that takes the place of what used to be centralWidget in BitmarkGUI.
-The purpose of this class is to allow future refinements of the wallet controls with minimal need for further modifications to BitmarkGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.
+A second class called *WalletFrame* inheriting from QFrame has been written as a container for embedding all wallet-related controls into GamecreditsGUI.
+At present it contains the WalletView instances for the wallets and does little more than passing on messages from GamecreditsGUI to the currently selected WalletView.
+It is a WalletFrame instance that takes the place of what used to be centralWidget in GamecreditsGUI.
+The purpose of this class is to allow future refinements of the wallet controls with minimal need for further modifications to GamecreditsGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.

 Changes to gamecredits.cpp
 ----------------------
 gamecredits.cpp is the entry point into gamecredits-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
-Most importantly will be the way it instantiates WalletModels and passes them to the singleton BitmarkGUI instance called window.
-Formerly, BitmarkGUI kept a pointer to a single instance of a WalletModel.
+Most importantly will be the way it instantiates WalletModels and passes them to the singleton GamecreditsGUI instance called window.
+Formerly, GamecreditsGUI kept a pointer to a single instance of a WalletModel.
 The initial change required is very simple: rather than calling `window.setWalletModel(&walletModel);` we perform the following two steps: